 This table was a lucky purchase for $25.
 I loved the lines and the legs and it is solid wood.
 For my dream finish it was imperative that the table top be taken down to raw wood.
 No problem.
 I have done this many times on many tables.

 All I needed to do was use my trusty palm sander.
 Typically I can sand tabletops down to bare wood in fairly quick time.

 …until I worked my way further into the center of the table.
 Underneath all of these layers of paint was the thickest layer of primer I have ever scene.
 My palm sander was getting hot and I wasn’t making any headway.
 I retreated into the house and asked Honey Bee if he could please help me.
 He didn’t hesitate to say “yes”.
 I am forever grateful because I would never have been able to complete this task on my own.
 It was a super hot day and it took over five hours to complete.
 Honey Bee says his hand is still vibrating 🙂

-This is a magic product!
-It is not a stain and is a very light, watery consistency in the can.
+This stuff is a magic!
 When applied to raw wood it instantly gives wood a weathered, aged finish.
 It’s like a chemical reaction.
 There is no odor, no waiting because it dries quickly.
 This is a great brush too.

 Being that I applied this outside in the sun, it practically dried instantly.
 And look at that gray weathered finish – exactly what I wanted for my tabletop.

 My makeover vision for this table also included dark gray legs.
 Amy Howard makes a fabulous One Step Paint and this color “Good Man Is Hard To Find” is the perfect color.